-Electronystagmography (ENG) is a test that examines the movement of your eyes in order to assess how well two cranial nerves within your brain are functioning.
-These nerves are the acoustic (or vestibulocochlear) nerve (the nerve connecting the brain and the inner ear controlling hearing and balance) and the oculomotor nerve (the nerve connecting the brain to the muscles of the eyes).
+Electronystagmography (ENG) is a test that shows the movement of your eyes in order to determine how well two cranial nerves within your brain are functioning.
+The two nerves are the acoustic (or vestibulocochlear) nerve and the oculomotor nerve.
+The acoustic nerve connects the brain and the inner ear and controls hearing and balance.
+The oculomotor nerve connects the brain to the muscles of your eyes.

-The ENG is designed to detect disorders in the parts of your inner ear that are responsible for orientation and balance, as well as in the nerves that connect your brain to your eyes and ears.
+The ENG detects disorders in the parts of your inner ear that are responsible for orientation, position sense, and balance, as well as in the nerves that connect your brain to your eyes and ears.

 Your doctor may recommend this test if you are suffering from any of the following symptoms:

 - vertigo (sense that the room is spinning)

 - unexplained hearing loss

 Your doctor may also perform an ENG if you have any of the following conditions: